Editor Layout

 Schema Conflicts

 When a schema cannot propagate because a node refuses the update, the connecting link turns orange to indicate a conflict.
+Common conflict scenarios:- Connecting a source directly to a sink with different schemas

 - Source output schema doesn’t match sink’s expected schema